ariaattar/whatsapp_assistant/README.md

 4. Configure Twilio WhatsApp Sandbox:
    - Set up a Twilio account and configure the WhatsApp Sandbox.
-   - Set the webhook URL in your Twilio console to point to your server's `/whatsapp` endpoint.
+   - Set the webhook URL in your Twilio console to point to your server's `/whatsapp` endpoint. **Note:** Ensure your server is running on a VM like EC2 where the inbound and outbound traffic is open, and add the public IP to Twilio as the webhook URL.

 5. Run the application:
    ```